signal11/m-stack/apps/bootloader/README.txt

 =================

 This is the PIC24 USB bootloader.
-It contains firmware and software to implement a USB bootloader using the Signal 11 USB Device Stack.
+It contains firmware and software to implement a USB bootloader using M-Stack.
 It differs from the Microchip bootloaders in several key ways in both licensing and implementation.

 License
 --------